 With so many distractions these days, staying focused—pregnant or not—is getting harder.
 Social media, email, coworkers dropping by… even a non-pregnant employee struggles with concentration.

 Add to that a pregnancy that takes your attention away, and keeping up at work could make those months even more challenging.

 But of course, you don’t want to use pregnancy as an excuse to slack off at work.
 As much as you’d rather lie down and take a nap, you’re committed to doing the job you said you would.
 Letting your coworkers down or missing a deadline aren’t options you’re willing to allow.

 Except you’re pregnant, easily distracted, and exhausted by lunch time.
 No worries, friend.
 You can definitely stay on top of work, despite the challenges a pregnancy might bring.
 What are a few ways you can bring focus into your work, even if you’re pregnant?

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Downtime and social media aren’t the evils of the world.
-I’m not proposing we stay away completely from them.
-They have their place in our lives, but only when we define boundaries around them.
+Downtime and social media aren’t the evils of the world—you don’t have to stay away completely from them, even at work.
+They have their place in your workday, but only when you define boundaries around them.

-Try this: schedule your day, including downtime.
-Write exactly what you plan to do during your work hours, from lunch breaks to meetings.
-Then, schedule your downtime for researching strollers and making doctor’s appointments.
+First, write exactly what you plan to do during your work hours, from lunch breaks to meetings.
+Then, schedule what you’ll do during your breaks, from finding strollers to making doctor’s appointments.

 Cal Newport, author of Deep Work: Rules for Focused Success in a Distracted World, says: